|

 calm and relaxation can be quickly restored with a few

 deep, slow breaths.
+Some further examples

 of the use of posthypnotic cues and suggestions might